department-of-veterans-affairs/vets-design-system-documentation/src/_components/notification.md

 ### When to use Component name

-* **Time-sensitive information.** Provides a visual distinct card in order to surface time-sensitive updates and action items.
+* **Time-sensitive information.** Provides a visually distinct card in order to surface time-sensitive updates and action items.
 * **Highlight most important information.** Visually stands out from other cards and content on the page so the user knows it is the most important thing to pay attention to.

 ### When to consider something else